Frank O'Hara & Marion Raycheba in Sri Lanka

 Friday, Saturday, and Sunday off to visit Galle at the south end of the island.

-We rented a car and hired a driver/guide to show us around.
-That's Hamid with
+We rented a car with a driver/guide to show us around.
+That's Hamid with our

-our hotel, The Lady Hill, in the background.
-It wasn't very busy, being
+hotel, The Lady Hill, in the background.
+It wasn't very busy, being off-season,

-off-season, but even so we could see the tourist business is suffering as a
+but even so we could see the tourist business is suffering as a result of the

-result of the conflict between the Sinhalese and Tamils.
-There were no problems
+conflict between the Sinhalese and Tamils.
+There were no problems while we were

-while we were in the country, but shortly after our return there was a bombing
+in the country, but shortly after our return there was a bombing incident in

 Hamid, our guide, is a member of the Muslim